Set

 - http://planetmath.org/encyclopedia/Set.html

 - Sets can be of “real” objects or mathematical objects, but the sets themselves are purely conceptual.
 This is an important point to note: the set of all cows (for example) does not physically exist, even though the cows do.
 The set is a “gathering” of the cows into one conceptual unit that is not part of physical reality.
-This makes it easy to see why we can have sets with an infinite number of elements; even though we may not be able to point out infinitely many objects in the real world, we can construct conceptual sets which an infinite number of elements (see the examples below).
+This makes it easy to see why we can have sets with an infinite number of elements; even though we may not be able to point out infinitely many objects in the real world, we can construct conceptual sets with an infinite number of elements.